B-2 Unit: Reception and impact

 The album, and its lead single "Riot in Lagos" in particular, had a significant influence on the development of electro, hip hop and techno music in the 1980s.
 "Riot in Lagos" was a cult hit in nightclubs around the world.
 The track is considered an early example of electro music (also known as electrofunk), as it anticipated the beats and sounds of electro.
 The track is also credited with putting the influential Roland TR-808 drum machine "in the clubs for the first time" with "a new body music" that "foretold the future" of music according to Mary Anne Hobbs of BBC Radio 6 Music.
 The track was listed by The Guardian as one of the 50 key important events in the history of dance music, listing it at number six.

 Early electro and hip hop producers, such as Afrika Bambaataa and Kurtis Mantronik, were influenced by the album—especially "Riot in Lagos"—Bambaataa and Mantronik cited the track as a major influence, especially on the former's seminal "Planet Rock" (1982) and the latter's formation of electro hip hop group Mantronix.
 Sakamoto's use of squelching bounce sounds and mechanical beats was incorporated in a number of early American electro and hip hop tracks, such as "Message II (Survival)" by Melle Mel and Duke Bootee (1982), "Magic's Wand" (1982) by Whodini and Thomas Dolby, "Electric Kingdom" (1983) by Twilight 22, and The Album (1985) by Mantronix.
-Resident Advisor said the track "Riot in Lagos" anticipated the sounds of techno and hip hop music, and that it inspired numerous artists from cities such as Tokyo, New York City and Detroit.
+Resident Advisor said the track "Riot in Lagos" anticipated the sounds of techno and hip-hop, and that it inspired numerous artists from cities such as Tokyo, New York City and Detroit.
 Peter Tasker of Nikkei Asia said it was influential on techno, hip hop and house music.